owncloud-archive/documentation/developer_manual/ios_library/library_installation.rst

 Follow these steps if this is the desired method.

-#.
-Add the file “ownCloud iOS library.xcodeproj” to the project via drag and
+5. Add the file ``ownCloud iOS library.xcodeproj`` to the project via drag and drop.
-drop.

 |100000000000030C000001E61DFDBF76_png|

-#.
-Within the project, navigate to the “Build Phases” tab.
-Under the “Target
-Dependencies” section, select the ‘+’ and choose the library target.
+6. Within the project, navigate to the “Build Phases” tab.
+Under the “Target Dependencies” section, select the ‘+’ and choose the library target.

 |100000000000030C000001E7A7A01884_png|

-#.
-Link the library file to the project target.
-Under the “Build Phases” tab,
-select the ‘+’ under the “Link Binary with Libraries” section and select the library file.
+7. Link the library file to the project target.
+Under the “Build Phases” tab, select the ‘+’ under the “Link Binary with Libraries” section and select the library file.

 |100000000000030C000001E8AB4C3306_png|

-#.
-Add the flag “-Obj-C” to “Other Linker Flags” under the project target on
-the “Build Settings” tab.
+8. Add the flag ``-Obj-C`` to “Other Linker Flags” under the project target on the “Build Settings” tab.

 |100000000000030C000001ECB85120C2_png|

-#.
-Finally add the path of the library headers.
-Under the “Build Settings”
-tab, add the path under the “Header Search Paths” option.
+9. Finally add the path of the library headers.
+Under the “Build Settings” tab, add the path under the “Header Search Paths” option.

 |100000000000030C000001E637605044_png|